brunch/brunch-guide/content/en/chapter03-conventions-and-defaults.md

 This watching happens when you use the `brunch watch` command instead of the one-shot `brunch build`.

-By the way, you can also get **notified** (through Growl on OSX/Windows, or through your OS's notification center on OSX/Ubuntu) when an error happens (or if you tweak settings, for warnings and info as well), which spares you from even having to keep an eye on your terminal.
+By the way, you can also get **notified** (through Growl on OSX/Windows, or through your OS’s notification center on OSX/Ubuntu) when an error happens (or if you tweak settings, for warnings and info as well), which spares you from even having to keep an eye on your terminal.

 *Customizing: the `fileListInterval` setting defines the minimum time between two checks for change detection.
 The `watcher.usePolling` setting changes the underlying tech used for change detection, opting for something ever so slightly slower, but more reliable on a few platforms.
 The `notifications` setting lets you disable notifications or change what message levels trigger them.*

 ## Built-in web server

 Brunch comes with a built-in **HTTP server** that can serve your target files statically, letting you use HTTP for testing instead of simple file access.
-This assumes you're running in watcher mode.
+This assumes you’re running in watcher mode.
 We’ll explore the details of this server later on (we’ll even learn how to write our own when needed) but for now, here’s a quick rundown on what you’ll get when calling `brunch watch --server`:

   * HTTP listener on port 3333, with `/` mapped to your target folder.
   * Automatic serving of `index.html` on folder URLs or unknown paths (so you can use `pushState` on the client side, mostly).